thereferences/systems/docs/source/requirements/product.rst

 Product
 ============

-.. tip:: The functional, non-functional, and system properties.
+.. note:: The functional, non-functional, and system properties.

 .. raw:: html